Menopause and Tinnitus: #1 Definitive Guide

 Physiological basis for the migraine-menopause connection.

-Tinnitus as a Form of Atypical Migraine
+Is Tinnitus a Type of Atypical Migraine?

 Inflammed nerve in menopause and tinnitus

+Brain inflammation can be triggered by environmental factors, sometimes through simple things like food, stress or sleep patterns.
+These triggers are mediated by chemical messengers that are stored in nerve cells.
 Migraine, menopause and tinnitus are linked through calcitonin gene-related peptide (CGRP), a neuropeptide that plays a key role in neural hypersensitivity and sensory amplification.
-During menopause transition, declining estrogen levels increase CGRP activity, heightening sensitivity to pain and auditory signals.
-[3]

 • Nerve inflammation: CGRP triggers nerve inflammation, lowering sensory thresholds.
 This intensifies migraine pain and amplifies tinnitus loudness.